deybvagm/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+### Implementation details
+This project is composed by three main parts:
+- **A prediction step** that predicts where other cars are going to be in the future
+- **A behavior planning step** that decide what actions to do based on the predictions about other vehicles
+- **A trajectory generation step** that generates trajectories minimizing jerk.

+#### Prediction step
+This step is implemented in `main.cpp` from lines 129-159.
+There I take the sensor fusion information to calculate the other vehicles s and d positions (in frenet coordinate system) in the future.
+With `s` and `d` I can detect if there is a car ahead in the same lane at a certain distance in order to consider changing lane.
+In this case I defined a distance of 45 meters to the vehicle ahead to consider a lane change.
+That distance was selected in order to have enough time to decrease velocity without exceeding jerk limit and also to avoid collision with the vehicle ahead.

+The other thing this step does is to detect if there are vehicles on the other lanes that makes the lane changing not safe, lines 151-157 in `main.cpp`.
+In this case, I consider vehicles that will be ahead of my vehicle (s coord) as well as vehicles behind the ego vehicle within a certain distance (50m and 30m, respectively).

+#### Behavior planning step
+This step is implemented in `main.cpp` in lines 165-173.
+Here I try to change lane if there is a vehicle ahead in the same lane.
+If it is safe to change lane based on the prediction step, and also if the EGO vehicle has a velocity above 30 MPH, then the lane change is performed, otherwise, the vehicle reduce its velocity to avoid collision with the vehicle ahead.
+The minimum velocity of 30MPH to make a lane change was selected in order to avoid collision with other vehicles behind the EGO when the lane change is performed.
+If there is no vehicle ahead, the car tries to reach the speed limit on the current lane.

+#### Trajectory generation
+This step is implemented in `main.cpp` from lines 193-286.
+The code is similar to the provided by Udacity in the Q&A section for this project.
+Basically, I am taking the previous points given from the simulator to make the trajectory smooth and also I am generating three new anchor points at distances car_s + 30, car_s + 60, car_s + 90, respectively (lines 193-233 in `main.cpp`).
+With the anchor points a [spline](http://kluge.in-chemnitz.de/opensource/spline/) is generated (lines 247-249).
+Finally, the previous non visited points are added to the next x,y points and new points are generated based in the spline and taking into account the spacing between x points in order to reach the desired reference velocity (lines 262-287)

+#### Reflection
+This is a possible solution to the highway driving with its limitations.
+It could be improved by defining cost functions to penalize some behaviors.
+Also it could be improved by generating more suitable maneuvers depending on traffic behavior.
+Up to this point, the car always prefer a lane change to the left (if it is safe), regardless the traffic behavior on that lane.
+Finally the ego car start reducing its velocity when the distance to the car ahead is 45m; this can be huge sometimes depending on the other car acceleration in time.
+It could be interesting no only have into account the car ahead speed but also the acceleration to have a more realistic behavior of the other car.

 ## Basic Build Instructions

 1. Clone this repo.